leogtzr/bashpipeline/README.md

 *FLOW_TYPE* Flow execution type, we can use _SEQ_ or _DOC_.

-*WORKING_DIR* almacena el directorio donde se encuentran los scripts a ejecutar.
+*WORKING_DIR* path where we have our scripts to execute.

 *DEBUG* para configurar debug en la ejecución de los scripts.
 (0=DISABLED, 1=ENABLED).